So you want to buy a BMW S 1000 RR (or M 1000 RR), one of the best sports bikes — superbikes — of our generation.

-That’s what the BMW S 1000 RR is in a nutshell — blistering speeds, top-of-its-class specification at varying times (sometimes the most powerful, sometimes the lightest), completely beautiful, and still with comfort and keep-alive features that make it the best “Everyday Superbike” — if there can be such a thing.
+That’s what the BMW S 1000 RR is in a nutshell — blistering speeds, top-of-its-class specification at varying times (at times the most powerful, at times the lightest), completely beautiful, and still with comfort and keep-alive features that make it the best “everyday superbike” — if there can be such a thing.

 And it is beautiful.
 Look at it here: